The State of the World Forum presents the first

 Learn More:

-• The Non-Human Intelligence (NHI) paradigm treats future AI not just as engineered tools but as genuine new intelligences – akin to alien minds – representing a conceptual shift in alignment.
+The Non-Human Intelligence (NHI) paradigm treats current frontier AI not just as engineered tools but as genuine new intelligences – akin to alien minds – representing a conceptual shift in alignment.

 For example, this alignment-forum post by Red Teaming expert Quentin Feuillade-Montixi explicitly advocates treating large language models as “alien minds”, reflecting the idea that today’s AI already behaves like “an alien intelligence” hard for humans to predict.